gaearon/react-transform-catch-errors/README.md

         "react-transform": [{
           "target": "react-transform-catch-errors",
           // now go the imports!
+          "imports": [

             // the first import is your React distribution
             // (if you use React Native, pass "react-native" instead)

+            "react",

             // the second import is the React component to render error
             // (it can be a local path too, like "./src/ErrorReporter")

+            "redbox-react",

             // the third import is OPTIONAL!
             // when specified, its export is used as options to the reporter.
             // see specific reporter's docs for the options it needs.

-          "imports": ["react", "redbox-react", /* optional: */ "./src/reporterOptions"]
+            // "./src/reporterOptions"
+          ]
         }]
         // note: you can put more transforms into array
         // this is just one of them!